MarlonCorreia/search-challenge/version_1/README.md

 }
 ```

-This index structure facilitate the search process because I can simply try to retrive all the products that has an specific term in it's name by calling the position in the dict:
+This index structure facilitate the search process because I can simply try to retrieve all the products that has a specific term in it's name by calling the position in the dict:

 ```python
 dict[query] eg: dict['iphone']